ivan-gorynin-ml/strapi-cms-explore/src/api/README.md

 #### Rule 1: Item with `id` field (Update Existing)

-If an element contains an `id` field, the API updates the existing contact:
+If an element contains an `id` field (without `delete: true`), the API updates the existing contact:

 **Behavior:**
 1. Finds the existing emergency contact by its `id`